bkim346/EEG_sleep_stage_classifier/README.md

 # What’s missing / next steps

     N1/REM are still the weakest classes (as usual with EEG-only).
-Easy wins: add EOG/EMG, longer context (stack a few epochs), or a cost-sensitive loss.
+Probably can add EOG/EMG, or have longer context (stack a few epochs), or a cost-sensitive loss (try first).

-    Replace the heuristic HMM with a learned transition matrix from train hypnograms.
+    Replace the heuristic HMM with a learned transition matrix from train hypnograms (Need to read more about this).

     Small architecture tweaks: 2–3 encoder layers and a little token-dropout usually add a point or two on macro-F1.
+(Bigger change seen in other papers, need to understand better)

 # Repo layout